 I know what you are thinking.
-A university drop-out may not be the best hire at face value.
-Looks like he does not follow through.
+A university drop-out may not be the most suitable hire at face value.
+Looks like they may not follow through.
 But look at what else they are doing.
-You may want to remember what Bill Gates, Mark Zuckerberg, Elon Musk and Michael Dell all have in common.
+You may want to remember what Bill Gates, Muriel Siebert, Elon Musk and Elizabeth Arden all have in common.
 That’s right!
 They were self-starting drop-outs.
 Among your applications you might find drop-outs that have self-started with various initiatives, projects or ventures on their own.

 Give them a chance.
 Invite them in.
 Ask them what they have done.
 Be curious.
 Learn more about their motivation.
 Most likely you will hear about their passion of doing something “for themselves”.
-While this may not be the most promising motivation for a corporate employee, it can be a great sign of an excellent startup team member.
+While this may not be the most promising motivation for a corporate employee, it can be a great sign of a motivated startup team member.

 The Unconventional Fresher

 Hiring freshers is a common topic for startups.
 That has its reasons.
 After all, startups don’t always need someone with many years of working experience.
 Rather they need someone who is ambitious, driven and wants to prove their skills and potential.
 As a short keyword analysis on Google reveals, many freshers (fresh University graduates) explicitly search for startups hiring freshers.

 Freshers can make for great startup hires because they are eager to show their abilities.
 However, when you receive applications by freshers, keep an eye out for the unconventional fresher: The kind of graduate that might already have done their own project.
 Look for entrepreneurial aspirations in their CV.
 Maybe they have been self-employed before?
 Worked while they were studying – not just in classical internships.
 Ask them for their motivation to join a startup.
 Why are they looking into startups instead of corporate careers?